Print

 • 1/2 to 2/3 cup vegetable broth (2/3 cup for thinner sauce)

-• 1/4 teaspoon each kosher salt and black pepper
+• 1/4 teaspoon black pepper

-• 1/3 cup coconut milk (canned) or non dairy milk
+• 1/3 cup canned coconut milk or non-dairy milk

 Instructions